alexiswilliams010/onchain-rca/README.md

 Orchestrates the full RCA workflow.
 Given a transaction hash, contract address(es), and chain, it coordinates the other skills to retrieve traces and source code, analyzes the exploit, and writes a structured markdown report.
 The report is generated via a script that reads trace and source code files directly, ensuring those sections are never truncated, annotated, or manually copied.

-### `get-tx-traces`
+### `manage-tx-traces`

-**Retrieve transaction traces for a given tx hash.**
+**Fetch, cache, and display transaction traces for a given tx hash.**

 Uses `cast run` (Foundry) under the hood to replay a transaction against historical chain state and extract its full call trace.
-Supports multiple chains via RPC environment variables, address labeling, and a verbosity flag to control trace depth.
+Traces are cached locally for reuse.
+The `show` subcommand provides hex decoding of raw ABI data and filtering by depth, function call, address, contract name, or selector.
+The `discover` subcommand lists all contracts and functions found in a trace.

 ### `get-source-code`